Pitiquito: Climate

 In this region the climate is hot and dry with rainfall between 75 and 200 mm a year.
 Between December and February nighttime temperatures can drop to 8.5 °C below zero while from June to August they can reach 49.5 °C.

 History

 When the Spanish arrived the area was populated by various sedentary tribes settled along the banks of the Altar and Magdalena rivers.
+According to local tradition the location took the name of an Indian chief called "Piti" or "Pitic".

-It was founded by Fr.
-Eusebio Francisco Kino in 1694 with the name of Natividad del Señor de Pitiquin.
+The mission at Pitiquito was founded by Eusebio Francisco Kino in 1694 with the name of Natividad del Señor de Pitiquin.
+It was a visita of Mission La Purísima Concepción de Nuestra Señora de Caborca.

 In 1768 the Franciscans took over the churches and the name was changed to San Diego de Pitiquin.

-According to local tradition the town took the name of an Indian chief called "Piti or Pitic".
-It became a municipality in 1914.
+The town became a municipality in 1914.